-The mandatory adoption of other new and amended standards has had no material impact on the consolidated financial statements of the group.
-The group has not early adopted any standards, amendments or interpretations that have been issued but are not yet effective for the year ended 30 June 2020 (see Note 41 for further information).
+There were no standards, amendments or interpretations effective for the period ended 31 December 2021 that had a material impact on the consolidated financial statements of the group.
+The group has not early adopted any standards, amendments or interpretations that have been issued but are not yet effective for the period ended 31 December 2021.